temporalio/documentation/docs/java-quick-start.md

                                   WorkflowTaskCompletedEventId:4}
 ```

-Even for such a trivial workflow, the history gives a lot of useful information about all steps that were executed and their inputs.
+Even for such a trivial Workflow, the history gives a lot of useful information about all steps that were executed and their inputs.
-For complex workflows this is a really useful tool for production and development troubleshooting.
+For complex Workflows this is a really useful tool for production and development troubleshooting.

 ### Workflow Id Uniqueness

-Before proceeding to a more complex workflow implementation, let's take a look at the workflow Id semantic.
+Before proceeding to a more complex Workflow implementation, let's take a look at the Workflow Id semantic.
-When starting a workflow without providing an Id, the client generates one in the form of a UUID.
+When starting a Workflow without providing an Id, the client generates one in the form of a UUID.
 In most real-life scenarios this is not a desired behavior.
 The business Id should be used instead.
-Here, we'll specify the Id when starting a workflow:
+Here, we'll specify the Id when starting a Workflow:

 ```bash
 docker run --network=host --rm temporalio/tctl:1.0.0 workflow start  --workflow_id "HelloTemporal1" --taskqueue HelloWorldTaskQueue --workflow_type HelloWorld --execution_timeout 3600 --input \"Temporal\"